operator-framework/rukpak/docs/provisioners/plain.md

 ## Summary

-The `plain` provisioner is a core rukpak provisioner that knows how to interact with bundles of a particular format.
+The `plain` provisioner is one of core rukpak [provisioners](https://github.com/operator-framework/rukpak/tree/main/internal/provisioner) that knows how to interact with bundles of a particular format.
 These `plain+v0` bundles, or plain bundles, are simply container images containing a set of static Kubernetes YAML manifests in a given directory.
 For more information on the `plain+v0` format, see the [plain+v0 bundle spec](/docs/plain-bundle-spec.md).